Translating the Harry Potter book series

 Romanian: Profetul Zilei (“Today’s Prophet”, which is a pun on a Romanian newspaper “Evenimentul Zilei”)

-English: Apparition (disappearing from one place and appearing somewhere else)
+Disappearing from one place and appearing somewhere else

 Finnish: Ilmiintyminen (derived from ilmaantua meaning “to show up” and ilmestyä meaning “to appear”)